 Address: 700 East 11th Street

 Type: Mixed Use

-The tallest Alexan apartment tower in Texas is planned to be built a few blocks east from the Texas State Capitol building.
+The tallest Alexan apartment tower in Texas is planned to be built a few blocks east of the Texas State Capitol building.
 The 30-story project is impacted by the Capitol View Corridor.

-The tower will have 24 floors of multifamily (276 units total) atop eight total floors of parking (three underground and five above) and 9,176 sf of office space on the fifth floor.
-The 30th floor will be home to a private lounge, pool and clubhouse for resident use.
-In addition to the deck level amenities, the project will also include a fitness center, a dog park and wash, and a golf simulator.
+The tower will have 24 floors of multifamily (276 units total) atop eight total floors of parking (three underground and five above) and 9,176 square feet of office space on the fifth floor.
+The 30th floor will be home to a private lounge, pool, and clubhouse for resident use.
+In addition to the deck-level amenities, the project will also include a fitness center, a dog park and wash, and a golf simulator.